GHCFW/WorkshopExercise23/Exercise_1_Game_Setup_on_Thonny.md

    We have setup the Pico board along with 2 switches for you.
 The micropython firmware as well as the game firmware has been flashed on the board.

    ### 1. Verify bread-board setup <br> <br>
   Check the picture below to verify your bread-board setup matches the below expectations.
-These connections already done for you.
+These connections are already done for you.
 If you have moved the components on your board, look at the picture below to connect them back. <br>

   ![Exercise 1: Board Setup](https://github.com/GHCFW/WorkshopExercise23/blob/main/images/Exercise_1_Board_Setup.jpeg)